 ---|---|

-clientId | A credential that identifies the Acquiring Partner (obtained via Klarna’s Credentials API).
+| A credential that identifies the Acquiring Partner (obtained via Klarna’s Credentials API).
 It is shared across all integrated Partners. |

-partnerAccountId | A unique identifier for the specific Partner onboarding under the Acquiring Partner. |
+| A unique identifier for the specific Partner onboarding under the Acquiring Partner. |

-sdkToken | The short-lived token exchanged from the interoperability_token .
+| The short-lived token exchanged from the interoperability_token .
 Enables restoring the customer's session state securely on the client. |

-locale | Optional, language and region code (e.g., en-US ).
+| Optional, language and region code (e.g., en-US ).
 If omitted, Klarna may default based on the customer’s browser settings. |

-SDK Initialization sample
+SDK initialization sample

 const klarna = await KlarnaSDK({